Shared-Reality-Lab/IMAGE-server/20260811_mcp-endpoint_plan.md

   expects `dist/server.js`.
 Tests remain outside the production output; the Docker builder still runs them before compilation.

+Step 7 rendering conversion and audio artifacts performed on 2026-08-12:

+- Text renderings are returned directly as MCP text content.
+SimpleAudio and SegmentAudio MP3 data URLs are strictly decoded and written as mode-0600 artifacts below `/var/log/IMAGE/<request_uuid>/mcp-audio/` with random base64url tokens.
+- Tool results now include a text/link fallback and compact vendor metadata for each audio
+  artifact: MIME type, bytes, artifact path, description, and validated SegmentAudio timepoints.
+  Audio base64 is never placed in the MCP result.
+- Invalid audio and unsupported rendering types are dropped; type IDs are reported in compact vendor metadata.
+Step 8 will expose the emitted artifact paths through an HTTP route with Range support.

 ## Shared IMAGE pipeline

 `/render` and `/mcp` must call the same extracted pipeline function.
 The extraction must